The LSST-DESC 3x2pt Tomography Optimization Challenge: Methods Results

 \subsection{Non-assignment}

 The challenge did not require entrants to assign all galaxies to bins; aside from the impact of reduced final sample size on the metrics, no additional penalty was applied for discarding galaxies entirely.
 Several methods took advantage of this.
-The ComplexSom method (see \autoref{sec:csom}) found it did not improve scores, but as noted in \autoref{sec:pqnld} this may be an artifact of the high density of the training data, and so could be explored in future challenges\footnote{In real data or more realistic simulations discarding galaxies has more complicated effects than simply decreasing sample size as it does here - removing objects with broad $p(z)$ can narrow the final $n(z)$, not just lower it.
+The \textsc{ComplexSOM} method (see \autoref{sec:csom}) found it did not improve scores, but as noted in \autoref{sec:pqnld} this may be an artifact of the high density of the training data, and so could be explored in future challenges\footnote{In real data or more realistic simulations discarding galaxies has more complicated effects than simply decreasing sample size as it does here - removing objects with broad $p(z)$ can narrow the final $n(z)$, not just lower it.
 This was not a factor in this challenge because we use true redshifts to calculate our metrics.}.
+See \citet{euclid-nz} for a discussion of this topic in the Euclid context.